Will A Compatibility Test Ensure A Healthy Relationship?

 To meet each other's needs, you both need to make your needs known.
 Sitting down periodically and asking each other, "What needs are we meeting and what needs aren't being met?" is a great way to check in and see if your compatibility is flourishing.
 Make sure this communication goes both ways.
 Compatibility is a two-way street; both people must have their needs met for a healthy relationship.

-Will compatibility tests help?
+Will compatibility testing help?

 Personality compatibility tests may give you a starting point to talk about compatibility, needs, and how you can take care of each other.
 However, because you score well on a test doesn't mean that the relationship is guaranteed to be healthy.
 Compatibility is only one aspect of a relationship, and a marriage compatibility test will help you assess if your possible partner is worth the risk and for keeps.